munamadan/clipboard-plus-extension/README.md

 ## Features

 - 📋 Automatically captures copied text from web pages
 - 🖼️ Right-click context menu to save images
 - 📌 Pin important items to prevent them from being removed
 - 🎨 Light and Dark theme support
 - 🚫 Duplicate prevention (optional)
 - ➕ Manually add text or images via popup
 - 💾 Stores up to 50 items with FIFO queue management
 - 🔒 All data stored locally (IndexedDB)

 ## Installation

-### From Source

-1. Download or clone this repository
+### Chrome / Chromium

+1. Download the initial release **clipboard-extension.zip** from the Releases section
+2. Extract the zip file to a folder
-2. Open Chrome and go to `chrome://extensions/`
+3. Open Chrome and go to `chrome://extensions/`
-3. Enable **Developer mode** (toggle in top right)
+4. Enable **Developer mode** (toggle in top right)
-4. Click **"Load unpacked"**
+5. Click **"Load unpacked"**
-5. Select the `clipboard-extension` folder
+6. Select the extracted `clipboard-extension` folder
-6. Extension is now installed! 🎉
+7. Extension is now installed! 🎉

+### Firefox

+1. Download the initial release **clipboard-extension.zip** from the Releases section
+2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
+3. Click **"Load Temporary Add-on…"**
+4. Select the extracted `clipboard-extension/manifest.json` file
+5. Extension is now installed temporarily (it will be removed when Firefox restarts)

 ## Usage

 ### Automatic Text Capture
 - Copy any text on a webpage (Ctrl+C / Cmd+C)
 - Text is automatically saved to clipboard history

 ### Images
 - Right-click any image → "Copy to ClipBoard+"
 - Or use the ➕ button in popup to manually paste images

 ### Managing Items
 - Click the extension icon to view history
 - 📋 Click to copy item back to clipboard
 - 📌 Pin items to keep them permanently
 - 🗑 Delete items you don't need

 ### Settings
 - Toggle dark mode
 - Enable/disable duplicate entries

 ## Tech Stack

 - Vanilla JavaScript (ES6+)
 - Chrome Extension Manifest V3
 - IndexedDB for persistent storage
 - No external dependencies

 ## Permissions

 - `clipboardRead` - Read clipboard content
 - `clipboardWrite` - Write to clipboard
 - `storage` - Store settings and history
 - `contextMenus` - Right-click menu for images
 - `tabs` - Open dashboard in new tab
 - `<all_urls>` - Content script on all pages

 ## Privacy